 - 45. On 21 August 2020, SSGT Gane also attended and conducted a scene investigation at the scene of the Twelve Sixty Road Fire.
 He accessed the area where the Fire was initially reported within the Kangaroo River State Forest via Twelve Sixty Road and conducted his examination in the vicinity of the Muri Trail and Kyema Trail.
 The area was described as steep and rocky consisting of dense eucalypt forest with underlying vegetation, and with fire trails only accessible by four-wheel-drive vehicles, albeit the area he examined was easily accessible by foot, no more than 50 metres off the fire trails.
+It was nonetheless a very remote location.
+He scene investigation at the scene of the scene investigation at the scene of the scene investigation at the scene of the fire Twelve Sixty Road and conducted a scene investigation at the scene of the Sixty Road and conducted his examination in the vicinity of the Muri Trail and Kyema Trail.
+The area was described as steep and rocky consisting of dense eucalypt forest with underlying vegetation, and with fire trails only accessible by four-wheel-drive vehicles, albeit the area he examined was easily accessible by foot, no more than 50 metres off the fire trails.
 It was nonetheless a very remote location. - 46.
 Throughout the general area of origin, SSGT Gane saw numerous fallen trees, along with trees that had damage to the upper limbs with shattered and splintered limbs on the ground beneath consistent with lightning strike damage.
 SSGT Gane gave evidence that, as with the Black Mountain Road Fire, he was unable to discount the fact that the identified tree was a dead tree which had been damaged and blown over by strong winds but noted that this particular tree was splintered from the top which made it more likely than it had been struck by lightning. - 47.
 At the time of the investigation, SSGT Gane did not have lightning strike data available to him; however, such data was later obtained.
 The lightning strike data showed that between 11:00am on 24 October 2019 and 11:00am on 25 October 2019, there was a lightning strike activity recorded in the vicinity of the area of origin of the Twelve Sixty Road Fire.
 This data, as well as SSGT Gane's observations at the scene, caused SSGT Gane to have a greater degree of confidence in determining that the cause of the Twelve Sixty Road Fire was caused by lightning strike. - 48.
 However, even with this greater degree of confidence, SSGT Gane was unable to determine the cause and origin of the Twelve Sixty Road Fire.
 Although SSGT Gane was able to determine a general area of origin, the absence of micro indicators prevented him from fixing upon a point of origin which hampered his ability to then reach a conclusion as to the cause of the Fire.
 Taking into account the lightning strike data that later became available, SSGT Gane maintained that the cause of the Twelve Sixty Road Fire should be recorded as undetermined with a cause of fire by lightning not being able to be eliminated.